Rajavn6789/react-wo-jsx/README.md

 6. version

 ### b) ReactDOM
-ReactDOM is the glue between React and the DOM.
+ReactDOM is the glue between React and the DOM which provides DOM-specific methods that can be used at the top level of your app.
 Often, you will only use it for one single thing: mounting with ReactDOM.render().

 1. render
 2. unmountComponentAtNode